 (2) the reason for termination;

-(6) if applicable, a statement that the notice of termination of home care services does not constitute notice of termination of the housing with services contract with a housing with services establishment.
+(7) if applicable, a statement that the notice of termination of home care services does not constitute notice of termination of any housing contract.

 (b) When the home care provider voluntarily discontinues services to all clients, the home care provider must notify the commissioner, lead agencies, and ombudsman for long-term care about its clients and comply with the requirements in this subdivision.